The Carrie Post King’s Daughters Home for Women opened on Oct. 7, 1895 with five women already in residence, room for four more, and a cow.

 2018-20: Brenda Staab

-Note: This entry has been updated to include the Vaudeth Evans watercolor and better portraits of Carrie Post and Marjorie Meriwether Post.
+Note: This entry has been updated to include the Vaudeth Evans watercolor, better portraits of Carrie Post and Marjorie Merriweather Post, and to correct the spelling of Marjorie Merriweather Post’s middle name.

 Hat tip: To Cathy Schwartz and other King’s Daughters members, who inspired and provided much of the background for this entry.
 Thanks also to Curtis Mann of Lincoln Library’s Sangamon Valley Collection for his help determining the origins of the King’s Daughters Home building.